Hackerspace.gr

 Hackerspace.gr ('hsgr') is a hackerspace in Athens, Greece, established in 2011.
 It operates as a cultural center, computer laboratory and meeting place (with free wireless access).
 Hackerspace.gr promotes creative coding and hardware hacking through its variety of activities.
 According to its website: "Hackerspace.gr is a physical space dedicated to creative code and hardware hacking, in Athens".

-Vision
+Organization

 Hackerspace.gr vision is inspired by the open-source philosophy.
 The main values, according to its vision page, are Excellence, Sharing, Consensus, and Do-ocracy.
 It is a self-funded community, through a membership fee, individual donations and supporters.
 Every year Hackerspace.gr publishes its annual financial balance titled "The cost of Hacking".